Engaged Scholars Initiative

 2019 – 2020 Cohort

-The 2019-2020 Engaged Scholars Initiative will select up to fifteen faculty and/or community engagement professionals to engage in this collaborative learning and leadership program from October 2019 through October 2020.
+The 2019-2020 Engaged Scholars Initiative cohort consists of thirteen faculty and/or community engagement professionals engaged in collaborative learning and leadership from October 2019 through October 2020.
+Click here for more information about 2019-2020 cohort members.

 Engaged Scholar Initiative Program Details